We are so excited you or a family member wants to become an athlete with Special Olympics Utah!

 Please take time to review the Athlete Medical Form before scheduling an appointment with your medical provider.
 It is important to know what questions the medical provider will be asked to answer.
 The medical provider will be asked to verify the potential athlete has an intellectual disability.
 An individual has an intellectual disability when three criteria are met: (1) IQ is below 70-75, (2) There are significant limitations in two or more adaptive areas (skills that are needed to live, work, and play in the community, such as communication or self-care), and (3) The condition manifests itself before the age of 18.
 An intellectual disability is the most common developmental disability and includes Autism Spectrum Disorders, Fragile X Syndrome, Down Syndrome, Fetal Alcohol Syndrome, Apert Syndrome, Williams Syndrome, Prader-Willi, Phenylketonuria (PKU), Cerebral Palsy and a severe head injury, infection or stroke if manifested before the age of 18.
 Based on the American Association of Intellectual and Developmental Disabilities

-Three: Call Special Olympics Utah at 801-363-1111, and select Option 1 for Sports Programs.
+Four: Call Special Olympics Utah at 801-363-1111, and select Option 1 for Sports Programs.
 Please leave the following information on the message: 1. your name, 2. phone number where you can be reached after 5:00 p.m., 3. an email address (if you have one), 4. the city and county where you live, 5. the age of the athlete, and 6. the sport of greatest interest or a willingness to try anything.
 If you do not have an email address, please leave the best times to reach you at the phone number you provide.
 A Sports Program member will contact you about how to find a team to join, or how to be an independent athlete.
-This is a map of some of the current teams that may be near you.
+See items Five and Six below.

-These are sports in which we currently offer training and competitions:
+These are sports in which we currently offer a season of sport and concluding state competition:

-Spring (March, April, May, June) – Athletics (Track and Field), Soccer, Softball, and Motor Activities Program Training (MATP)
+April, May, June: Athletics (Track and Field), Softball, and Swimming, and Skills and Motor Activities Program Training (MATP)

-Five: Return the completed medical form, athlete consent form and concussion form by one of the following ways:
+Six: Return the completed athlete registration form, athlete medical form, athlete consent form and concussion form by one of the following ways:

 (1) email to firstname.lastname@example.org and in the subject line say FORMS FOR NEW ATHLETE.